mjpernot/merge-repo/README.md

 # Advance Configuration:

-These are additional entries in the configuration file that should not be modified unless necessary.
-These entries are below: "Do not modify the settings below unless you know what you are doing." line in the configuration file.
+These additional entries in the configuration file should not be modified unless necessary.
+These configuration entries are below: "Do not modify the settings below unless you know what you are doing." line in the configuration file.
   * name="gituser":  Is the Local Git Repository user name during the merge process.
 Do not modify.
   * email="gituser@domain.mail":  Is the Local Git Repository user email address during the merge process.
 Do not modify.
   * branch="develop":  Is the branch name to which the project will be merged in the remote repository.
-Can be set to another branch, but do not recommend setting it to the "master" branch.
+It can be set to another branch, but it is not recommend setting the entry to the "master" branch.
-  * mod_branch="mod_release":  Is the temporary name of the branch which the project will be assigned.
-Only modify if the branch that is being merged to in the remote repository is called "mod_release"
+  * mod_branch="mod_release":  Is the temporary name of the branch which the project will be assigned during the merge process.
+Only modify mod_branch if the branch that is being merged to in the remote repository is also called "mod_release"
-  * dirty="revert":  There are two options available for this setting:  revert and commit.
-Revert (default) will reverse any dirty changes back to the original value.
-Commit will take the dirty changes and commit them to the project.
-Not recommended to be changed from the default setting as unsolicited changes during the transfer process could be introduced into the project.
+  * dirty="revert":  There are two options available for this setting:  **revert** and **commit**.  **Revert** (defaula setting) will reverse any dirty changes back to the original value in the file.  **Commit** will take the dirty changes and commit them to the project before the merge.
+It is not recommended to change from the default setting as unsolicited changes during the transfer process could be introduced into the project.
-  * untracked="remove":  There are two options available for this setting:  add and remove.
-Remove (default) will not commit any untracked files to the project that were introduced during the transfer process.
-Add on the other hand will commit any untracked files to the project.
-Not recommended to be changed from the default setting as untracked files that were added during the transfer process could cause problems with the current project.
+  * untracked="remove":  There are two options available for this setting:  **add** and **remove**.  **Remove** (default setting) will not commit any untracked files in the repository to the project that were introduced during the transfer process.  **Add** will commit all untracked files to the project before the merge takes place.
+Again not recommended to be changed from the default setting as untracked files that were added during the transfer process could cause problems.
   * prefix="git@":  Is the prefix to the Git URL setting.
 This would only need to be changed if the Git remote repositiory is using a something other than git at the repository to reference the projects.
+This can be confirmed by checking on the remote Git repository under Cloning with SSH.

 # Program Help Function: